AngelDarco/darco-darkmode/README.md

 Example usage in a component:

-## Props
 `icons: ` (Type: iconsType | boolean):

 - Customize icons for light and dark themes.

 ## Example: